Eclectic-Sheep/sheeprl/README.md

 >
 > if you are on an M-series mac and encounter an error attributed box2dpy during install, you need to install SWIG using the instructions shown below.
 >
-> if you want to install the minedojo environment support, Java JDK 8 is required: you can install it by following the instructions at this [link](https://docs.minedojo.org/sections/getting_started/install.html#on-ubuntu-20-04).
+> if you want to install the *minedojo* or *minerl* environment support, Java JDK 8 is required: you can install it by following the instructions at this [link](https://docs.minedojo.org/sections/getting_started/install.html#on-ubuntu-20-04).
 >
 > **MineRL**, **MineDojo**, and **DIAMBRA** environments have **conflicting requirements**, so **DO NOT install them together** with the `pip install -e .[minerl,minedojo,diambra]` command, but instead **install them individually** with either the command `pip install -e .[minerl]` or `pip install -e .[minedojo]` or `pip install -e .[diambra]` before running an experiment with the MineRL or MineDojo or DIAMBRA environment, respectively.